-An expansive lawn, bordered by a picture-perfect picket fence, set off the handsome Full Cape that was — for three decades — the home and office of the town optometrist, Dr. Max A. Berman (1918-2008), and his wife, Anita Berman (b 1924), who served as the guidance counselor at Provincetown High School until 1986.
-Four years before his death, Dr. Berman told The Provincetown Banner he might have the longest-running practice on Cape Cod: 57 years, at the time.
+An expansive lawn, bordered by a picture-perfect picket fence, set off the handsome Full Cape that was — for three decades — the home and office of the town optometrist, Dr. Max A. Berman (1918-2008), and his wife, Anita Ruth Berman (1924-2020), who served as the guidance counselor at Provincetown High School until 1986.
+Four years before his death, Dr. Berman told the Provincetown Banner he might have the longest-running practice on Cape Cod: 57 years, at the time.
 “He’s seen it all,” the newspaper declared.
 The house is shown in the 1880 Barnstable County atlas as belonging to the R. Miller estate, and the property encompassed a considerable stretch of beachfront on the opposite side of the street.
 (The house number in the 19th century was 77 Commercial Street.)

 Lucinda A. Miller was living there when the 20th century arrived.
 Perhaps the most prominent member of the Miller family in the first half of the 20th century was George Fillmore Miller (1861-1946), who lived here as a child and was responsible, later in life, for the growth of B. H. Dyer & Company, which once dominated the hardware and paint business in town.
 (Its name can still be seen in the pediment at 171-173 Commercial Street.)

 82 Commercial Street in an undated photograph, courtesy of Gregory L. Craig.

 In 2011, during Gregory Craig’s meticulous restoration.
 Dunlap.